joeljosephjin/Torch-Playground/README.md

 - save models to wandb (to do)
 - add the use of random seeds (done)
 - try add siamese classification experiments also (done)
-- add test accuracy setup in siamese experiment (in progress)
+- add test accuracy setup in siamese experiment (done)